-Name: Global Energy Fund

-FCA Product Reference Number: 633864
+Name: Global Energy Fund FCA Product Reference Number: 633864

-Company: Ninety One Funds Series ii
+Company: Investec Funds Series ii

-Type of Fund: UCITS scheme

-Investment Objective and Policy: The Fund aims to achieve long term capital growth primarily through investment in equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry and in derivatives the underlying assets of which are equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry.
+The Fund aims to achieve long term capital growth primarily through investment in equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry and in derivatives the underlying assets of which are equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry.

 At least two thirds of the Fund's total assets will be in equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry and in derivatives the underlying assets of which are equities issued by companies around the globe involved in the exploration, production or distribution of oil, gas and other energy sources or companies which service the energy industry for investment purposes in order to meet the investment objectives of the Fund and/or Efficient Portfolio Management purposes.
 Using these investment powers for investment purposes means, in particular, maintaining positions in these investments for the longer term rather than just for tactical short term purposes.

-Up to one third of the Fund's total assets could be in cash and near cash (which includes money market instruments and deposits) denominated in a freely convertible
+Up to one third of the Fund's total assets could be in cash and near cash (which includes money market instruments and deposits) denominated in a freely convertible currency, other derivatives, other transferable securities and units or shares in other collective investment schemes, although only up to 10% of the Fund could be held in collective investment schemes.